Wodan58/Joy/doc/JOYimplJOY.md

 Comparing this implementation with joy1, it seems that only the choice of garbage collector is different.
-The builtins in the src-directory require more work than in de BDW version, because each allocation must be attached to one of the roots for garbage collection before another allocation might occur.
+The builtins in the src-directory require more work than in the BDW version, because each allocation must be attached to one of the roots for garbage collection before another allocation might occur.
 This makes the BDW version easier to extend with new builtins.
 Performance between the BDW version and the NOBDW version is similar.
 Only the MINBDW version that